HelloImKevo/JavaPlayground/README.md

 * Click Open Project.
 * Select 'JavaPlayground'.
 * If you see the 'Project SDK is not defined' error, click on 'Setup SDK' and select the appropriate JDK version.
-* Right click on the the `src/src/main/java` directory, and select 'Mark Directory as...
+* Right click on the the `src/main/java` directory, and select 'Mark Directory as...
 Sources Root'.
 * Try to run any `.java` file with a `public static void main()` method.
-If the IDE complains that an output directory has not been selected, then open the Project Settings, and specify the `target` directory as the destination for compiler output (Note: This directory may not exist in the repo, because it is gitignored).
+If the IDE complains that an output directory has not been selected, then open the **Project Settings**, and specify the `target` directory as the destination for compiler output (Note: This directory may not exist in the repo, because it is gitignored).
 * If the compiler complains with an error: `Error: java: invalid source release: 11`, open up Project Settings > Modules > Sources and set the correct language level.
 Example: "8 - Lambdas, type annotations, etc."

 Code was developed using Java Version 1.8